jimjag/vCard-parser/README.md

-Nuovo/Nouveau vCard-parser is a simple vCard file parser with the focus on ease of use.
+vCard-parser

-The parser was written mostly because I couldn't find one that I was satisfied with - all those that I tried either failed with real world data or were too unwieldy or inconvenient, hence this parser.
+Based on the abandoned Nuovo/Nouveau vCard-parser; a simple vCard file parser with the focus on ease of use.

 The parser can read both single and multiple vCards from a single file and with the help of PHP's magic methods and interfaces it can be written concisely.
 For example: